Fusion and Screening

-During the fusion process, 10 96-well microliter plates — 960 wells total — are seeded with the fusion hybrid mixture.
+During the fusion process, 15 96-well microtiter plates — 1,440 wells total — are seeded with the fusion hybrid mixture.
 Each plate is fed HAT-IMDM selection media and maintained in a carbon dioxide incubator at 37 degrees Celsius.
 Nine to 14 days after the fusion, hybrid supernatants are tested for the presence of the specific antibody of interest.

 Evaluation of hybrids is a critical step.
 The Antibody Hybridoma Core offers hybridoma, clone and subclone supernate screening by enzyme-linked immunosorbent assay (ELISA), Western blot assay and fluorescence-activated cell sorting (FACS).
 To reduce costs, investigators may choose to perform all screening of supernates in their own lab.

-Hybridoma supernates to be tested may range from 500 to 960 samples and will be ready to test by days nine to 14.
-They could arise over a three- to four-day period or may all be ready on the same day, so it's important to be prepared.
+Hybridoma supernates to be tested may range from 500 to 1,440 samples and will be ready to test by days nine to 14.
+They could arise over a three- to five-day period or may all be ready on the same day, so it's important for the client lab to be prepared weeks in advance with working specific secondary screening assays of choice.
 The core provides investigators with 200 microliters of supernate per sample, as well as negative control culture medium.

 However, screening by ELISA may not detect antibodies that recognize conformational epitopes of interest.
 For this reason, the core encourages investigators to perform a secondary screening technique, such as Western blot, dot blot, histology, immunoprecipitation or radioimmunoassay, on candidate ELISA-positive supernates.
-Investigators should use their own laboratory assay system, which should be perfected prior to fusion, specifically designed for their antigen and experimental application.
+Investigators must use their own laboratory assay system, which should be perfected a minimum of two weeks prior to fusion, specifically designed for their antigen and experimental application.

 The protein is transferred to a nitrocellulose or polyvinylidene difluoride absorbing membrane sheet.
 The protein-bound membrane is then incubated with a known or test antibody reagent, followed by a secondary antibody conjugated with a color indicator enzyme or substrate (or radiolabeled isotope).
 Sources of protein include cell lysates or tissue extracts; a recombinant protein synthesized from in vitro methods may also be used.